 Elongated paper poster featuring colour image of three soldiers hiding behind a wall, viewed from behind, pointing rifles through gaps in the bricks across a field to trees in the dista ...Images: 1

 Large World War I Australian recruitment poster, titled 'We Took the Hill.
 Come and Help Us Keep It'.
 Drawing features a wounded soldier with a bloodied head bandage, holding a rifle, a ...Images: 1

-Large World War I Australian recruitment poster, titled 'The Trumpet Calls', featuring an iconic image by artist Norman Lindsay.
-Lindsay pictures a soldier in khaki with a bugle to his ...Images: 1
+Large World War I Australian poster titled 'The Trumpet Calls', featuring an iconic image by artist Norman Lindsay.
+Lindsay pictures a soldier in khaki with a bugle to his mouth, lookin ...Images: 1

 Large World War I Australian recruitment poster, titled 'Were YOU There Then?'.
-Features painting of woman in white with blue tie and belt, standing before a shredded Australian flag o ...Images: 1
+The poster features a woman in white pointing to a shredded Australian flag on a pole, asking the view ...Images: 1

 Large paper poster featuring outline of soldier wearing peaked cap and holding rifle parallel to his body, and bold inscription against yellow background: 'Be Ready / Join Now'.
 The pos ...Images: 1